Frederick Blake Jr.

 Frederick Blake Jr. is a First Nations Canadian politician, who was first elected to the Legislative Assembly of the Northwest Territories in the 2011 election.
-He represents the electoral district of Mackenzie Delta.
+Frederick “Sonny” Blake Jr. served as Chief of the Arctic Red River Band (the Gwichya Gwich’in community in Tsiigehtchic) from 2009 until 2011.
+That four-year term preceded his election to the Legislative Assembly in October 2011.
+He was the MLA for Mackenzie Delta from 2011 - 2023.
+In 2024, he was elected as Grand Chief of the Gwich'in Tribal Council.
+He was sworn in Ceremonially on January 31, 2025.
+His term will last four years from 2025 - 2029.

 Biography

-Blake lives in Tsiigehtchic, Northwest Territories with his family.
+Grand Chief Blake lives in Tsiigehtchic, Northwest Territories with his family.
 His parents, Grace and Frederick Blake, also live in Tsiigehtchic.

 Arctic Red River

-Blake was Chief for the Arctic Red River Band.
+Blake was Chief for the Arctic Red River Band from 2007 - 2011.

 Political career

+Before entering territorial politics, Blake served as Chief of the Arctic Red River Band, representing the Gwichya Gwich’in people of Tsiigehtchic from 2007 to 2011.
+During his tenure, he focused on improving housing and community infrastructure, advancing youth programming, and strengthening local governance rooted in Gwich’in values.
+Blake’s leadership was marked by a commitment to traditional land use, intergenerational knowledge sharing, and collaborative decision-making with Elders and council members.
+His work as Chief helped lay the foundation for his later role in territorial government, where he continued to advocate for Indigenous self-determination and community-based leadership.

 Blake ran for public office in the 2011 Northwest Territories general election as a candidate in the Mackenzie Delta electoral district.
 The election was hotly contested due to the opening created by incumbent speaker David Krutko stepping down.
 Blake defeated four other candidates, including former Northwest Territories Commissioner Glenna Hansen, to win his first term in office.